Introduction

 The credential status changes to Revoked when the revoke credential option is performed.
 This workflow will result in the certificate(s) on the credential being revoked by vSEC:CMS application sending a revocation notification to the CA. The credential can either be connected to the system or disconnected from the system to perform this task.
 During this process, the Revoke Card settings as set on the credential template, will be performed.

-If the credential that is to be revoked is in possession of the operator, attach the credential and click the Revoke oval to select the operation to be performed.
+If the operator possesses the credential to be revoked, attach the credential and click the Revoke oval to select the operation.
 You will notice that vSEC:CMS automatically determines the user ID.
-Click the Execute button to start the flow.
+Click the Execute button to proceed.

-In order to revoke a credential where the credential is not in the possession of the operator, click the Search button to select the user.
+To revoke a credential where the credential is not in the possession of the operator, click the Search button to select the user.
 Click the Execute button to start the revocation flow.

 Select a revocation reason from the available list in the Revocation reason drop-down list and add a more descriptive comment in the text field if required.